 Robert L. Reyna

-In 2006, he helped the agency apply for, and receive its first $20 million dollar HOPE VI grant, which later leveraged an additional $34 million additional dollars.
-This $54 million dollar revitalization project demolished a 50-year old, 195-unit public housing development, and replaced that property with over 400 units of affordable housing.
+In 2006, BHA competed nationally against 26 other housing authorities for one of only four highly coveted $20 million dollar HOPE VI Revitalization Grants.
+BHA was awarded one of the grants which was then used to leverage an additional $34 million additional dollars.
+This $54 million dollar revitalization project helped BHA demolish a 50-year old, 195-unit public housing development, and replaced that property with over 400 units of affordable housing.
 The vast improvements in housing opportunities and accomplishments being achieved at the Beaumont Housing Authority have received local, state and national recognition.

-Mr. Reyna was recognized for his outstanding leadership in 2009 as Executive Director of the Year by the state chapter of the National Association of Housing and Redevelopment Officials.
+In 2009 Mr. Reyna was recognized as the Executive Director of the Year by the Texas Chapter of the National Association of Housing and Redevelopment Officials for his outstanding achievements and leadership.
 This prestigious recognition is awarded to only one of the over 300 State of Texas Housing Authority Executive Directors each year.

 Prior to beginning his housing career, Reyna attended Southern Methodist University in Dallas and St. Mary’s University in San Antonio.